Five tips to combat sleep disorders

 According to a study conducted by INSV / MGEN* in 2021, nearly 45% of French people suffer from sleep disorders , and 26% report insufficient sleep quality.

 Older people are more frequently affected by these difficulties, but children and adolescents can also be affected.
-Sleep disorders therefore represent a real public health issue, with physical, psychological and social repercussions.
+Sleep disorders therefore represent a significant public health issue, with physical, psychological, and social repercussions.

 The different sleep disorders

-Sleep disorders vary.
-Here are the most common ones:
+Sleep disorders are varied.
+Here are the most common:

-- Insomnia: Difficulty falling or staying asleep, accompanied by fatigue and daytime sleepiness.
+- Insomnia: difficulty falling asleep or staying asleep, accompanied by fatigue and daytime sleepiness.

-- Excessive daytime sleepiness: uncontrollable need to sleep during the day, with decreased alertness and performance.
+- Excessive daytime sleepiness: an uncontrollable need to sleep during the day, with decreased alertness and performance.

-- Sleep apnea: repeated breathing pauses during the night, often accompanied by snoring and micro-awakenings.
+- Sleep apnea: repeated pauses in breathing during the night, often accompanied by snoring and micro-awakenings.

-- Narcolepsy: Sudden, uncontrollable falling asleep at any time of day.
+- Narcolepsy: sudden and uncontrollable sleep attacks at any time of day.

-- Sleep disorders: difficulty falling asleep, often linked to anxiety or mental ruminations.
+- Sleep disturbances: difficulty falling asleep, often linked to anxiety or mental rumination.

-- Parasomnias: abnormal behaviors during sleep (nightmares, sleepwalking, night terrors) which disrupt rest.
+- Parasomnias: abnormal behaviors during sleep (nightmares, sleepwalking, night terrors) that disrupt rest.

-When they persist, they can cause fatigue, irritability, decreased concentration, and even depression.
+When they persist, they can lead to fatigue, irritability, decreased concentration, and even depression.
 They can also contribute to chronic illnesses such as hypertension, diabetes, or cardiovascular disease.
-This is why it's important to consult a doctor if symptoms persist.
+Therefore, it is important to consult a doctor if symptoms persist.

 To take action on a daily basis and limit the impact of these disorders, here are five simple tips to apply.